abel-solo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #5,Create a script that lists all local variables and environment variables, and functions

 #6,Create a script that creates a new local variable

+#7,Create a script that creates a new global variable